-Park's primary concern is with student health and safety.
-For that reason, Park encourages students to seek treatment or assistance for themselves or others, regardless of their drug or alcohol use.
+Amnesty - Park University's primary concern is with student health and safety.
+For that reason, the university encourages students to seek treatment or assistance for themselves or others, regardless of their drug or alcohol use.
 If medical assistance is sought, the Office of Student Life/Office of Residence Life will not pursue punitive sanctions based on drug or alcohol use against the intoxicated student who reported or who was assisted.
 Students may be required to complete other steps, such as substance abuse assessment, rehabilitation, and other corrective actions.